Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 The Master uses the Doctor’s TARDIS to travel to the sanctum’s chamber.

-When Stapley and Bilton infiltrate the Doctor’s TARDIS behind the Master’s back, it feels like we are watching a very camp episode of Benny Hill.
+When Stapley and Bilton infiltrate the Doctor’s TARDIS behind the Master’s back, it feels like we’re watching an exceptionally camp episode of The Benny Hill Show.

 Sue: I think I’ve finally worked out why this is Glen Allen’s favourite story.